PurdueRM/PurdueRM-Wiki/README.md

 # PurdueRM-Wiki
-Public Wiki / Documentation for Purdue's Robomasters
+Public Wiki / Documentation for Purdue's Robomasters Club

 ## How to add a page